zencart/documentation/content/dev/code/notifiers.md

 Here are some 'quick links' to various sections of this documentation:

-1. [Issuing Event Notifications](#issuing-event-notifications).
-Identifies the mechanism used by _event issuers_ to issue a notification.
+1. [Triggering Event Notifications](#triggering-event-notifications).
+Identifies the mechanism used to trigger a notification.

 2. [Observing Notifications](#observing-notifications).
 Identifies the mechanisms used by _event observers_ to perform their customizations.